rikimontgomery/track-suggester/README.md

 ## Support and contact details

-_If you have any updates or suggestions please contact [Riki Montgomery] (mostriki820@gmail.com) or make a contribution yourself._
+_If you have any updates or suggestions please contact [Riki Montgomery](mostriki820@gmail.com) or make a contribution yourself._

 ### License

 MIT License

-Copywright (c) 2017 Riki Montgomery
+Copyright (c) 2017 Riki Montgomery